 European companies: 12 percent have one-person teams.

-“Sustainability executives are not looking to build an empire,” said Thomas Singer, Principal Researcher at The Conference Board ESG Center and author of the report.
+“Sustainability executives are not looking to build an empire,” said Thomas Singer, Principal Researcher at The Conference Board Governance & Sustainability Center and author of the report.
 “Most sustainability executives who lead small teams, for example, think having a team of six to 10 would help them accomplish what they need.
 Indeed, some heads of sustainability who oversee large teams see the day when their corporate teams may decrease in size, due to sustainability being fully embedded in their company’s DNA.”

 “Boards are increasingly accountable for the ESG efforts of their companies—from climate change risks to diversity to supply chain resilience and more.
-So, now more than ever, boards can benefit by having direct access to their companies’ sustainability leaders,” said Paul Washington, Executive Director of The Conference Board ESG Center.
+So, now more than ever, boards can benefit by having direct access to their companies’ sustainability leaders,” said Paul Washington, Executive Director of The Conference Board Governance & Sustainability Center.
 “And sustainability leaders, too, stand to benefit immensely by having direct exposure to their boards, including by getting a better understanding of the overarching priorities of their organizations.”

 63 percent of larger companies ($10 billion and over) use the hub-and-spoke model: Under this approach, the sustainability team provides overall guidance, while most of the responsibility for implementing initiatives rests within the business units.